Blue slip (U.S. Senate): History

 In October 2017, Senate Majority Leader Mitch McConnell announced that he believed blue slips should not prevent committee action on a nominee.
 In November 2017, the Chairman of the Senate Judiciary Committee, Chuck Grassley, announced that the committee would hold hearings for David Stras and Kyle Duncan.
 Stras's hearing was held up by Senator Al Franken's refusal to return his blue slip, while Duncan's hearing was held up by Senator John Neely Kennedy's indecision on his blue slip.
 Kennedy, however, consented to Duncan receiving a hearing.

 In February 2019, attorney Eric Miller was confirmed to serve on the Ninth Circuit Court of Appeals, despite the fact that neither of his two home-state senators (Patty Murray and Maria Cantwell, both of Washington) had returned blue slips for him.
 He was the first federal judicial nominee to be confirmed without support from either of his home-state senators, although other nominees were similarly confirmed to the Courts of Appeals without blue slips later in 2019, including Paul Matey (Third Circuit, New Jersey), Joseph F. Bianco and Michael H. Park (both Second Circuit, New York), and Kenneth K. Lee, Daniel P. Collins, and Daniel Bress (all Ninth Circuit, California).
-By the end of Trump's tenure, 17 judges were appointed despite resistance from at least one senator of that state.
-In the Biden presidency, the Democrat-led Senate did not return to the blue slip, but only six appellate judges were confirmed with opposition.
-In the closing months of the 118th Congress, multiple Democrats signaled a willingness to return to the policy before the next Congress convenes with some reluctant concurrence by senior Republicans.
+By the end of Trump's term, 17 judges were appointed despite resistance from at least one senator of that state.
+In the Biden presidency, the Democratic-led Senate did not return to the blue slip, but only six appellate judges were confirmed with opposition.
+In the closing months of the 118th United States Congress, multiple Democrats signaled a willingness to return to the policy before the next Congress convenes with some reluctant concurrence by senior Republicans.

+In his second term, President Trump called for Senator Grassley to cease respecting the "old and outdated 'custom'" in order to allow him to appoint Republican judges and U.S. Attorneys in states with a Democratic senator.
+In response, Chairman Grassley defended the tradition, adding that Senator Durbin's respect of the blue slip tradition during his time as Chairman "kept 30 liberals off [the] bench" in Republican states that President Trump could later fill with conservative judges.